 3. Long-Term Methamphetamine Use & Brain Damage

-Scientific studies have shown that using meth can lead to changes in the parts of the brain that are involved in attention, verbal communication, and executive function.
+Scientific studies have shown that one of the long-term effects of meth include changes in the brain’s parts involved in attention, verbal communication, and executive function.
 It also permanently rewires the brain’s reward center and can cause cell death in the parts of the brain that affect self-control, like the frontal lobe.

-Unfortunately, this brain damage is not always reversible because other regions of the brain might not be able to compensate for the areas that have died.
-This is especially true if you have used meth over longer periods of time.
+Unfortunately, this brain damage is not always reversible because other brain regions might be unable to compensate for the areas that have died.
+This is especially true if you have used meth over longer periods.

 Many types of addiction have the potential to influence your personality and behavior.
 The long-term brain damage caused by meth often leads to more severe changes than those caused by other substances.